 From snippets of overheard conversation, I learned Nancy’s real reason for not wanting to sell.
 Ron’s baby brother and his three grown kids would be coming to live with them.
-The two younger kids are in college and would only be there on holidays and in the summer, but the oldest son, who spends his days gambling online and playing Black Ops Sniper Shootout on Xbox, got caught humping his girlfriend in the back seat of his stepmother’s Hummer.
-She threw his freeloading behind out on the spot, and when Ron’s brother made a stink about it, she put him out too.
+The two younger kids are in college and would only be there on holidays and in the summer.
+The problem is the 30ish son who got caught with his skivvy girlfriend in the back seat of his stepmother’s Hummer, and spends his days gambling online and playing Black Ops Sniper Shootout on Xbox would be there constantly.
+His stepmother threw his freeloading behind out, and when Ron’s brother made a stink about it, she put him out too.
 The way I understand it, the house and the money are all hers.
 I don’t know her, but I sure do want to give her a high five.

-On the drive over to our new home, I prayed to the feminist gods to give Nancy the strength to kick ass and take names.
-When we turned into our cul-de-sac, and slid into our driveway, I spied Patricia, Michael’s mother, pasting letters on our mailbox spelling out Anderson.
-I said a powerful prayer for myself before getting out of the car.
+On the drive over to our new home, I kept thinking about Nancy; hoping she’d have the strength to kick butt and take names.
+When we turned into our cul-de-sac and slid into our driveway, I spied Patricia, Michael’s mother, pasting letters on our mailbox spelling out “Anderson“.
+Maybe I could go and live with Nancy and her ex-sister-in-law.

 An enormous wave of guilt overcomes me.
 I start calculating how many times this past week I’ve yelled at him.
 A lot.
 What is wrong with me?
 Lately, it seems I’m always mad about something.